FlowAppPlatform/flow-text-component/docs/Ends With.md

-## Flow Text Contains component
+## Flow Text EndsWith component
-The component checks if a string contains another.
-Emits true if the string contains another, otherwise it emits false.
+The component checks a string ends with another.
+Emits true if the string ends with another, otherwise it emits false.

 *Use the component as below*